Vilquid/Geolocation-email-sender/README.md

 The script has a basic error handling mechanism for Outlook email sending operation.
 If an error occurs, the error message will be outputted to the PowerShell console.

+## Tips from the creator

+1. If you don't want to buy a rubber ducky, you can execute automatically 4.ps1 by runnig 4.bat with an SFX archive.
+Moreover if you use an NSFW picture for your archive, the thief's curiosity will be triggered and, maybe, you will receive by email his location.
+2. With an SFX archve, you can delete 4.ps1 and 4.bat after their extraction.

 ## Contributing

 We welcome contributions to this project.
 Please feel free to open an issue or submit a pull request.